Nastel/tnt4j-streams/README.md

   match the format supported by this parser.
 Default value - `null`.
 (Optional)
 * `StripQuotes` - whether surrounding double quotes should be stripped from extracted data values.
 Default value - `true`.
 (Optional)
-* `EntryPattern` - pattern used to to split data into name/value pairs.
+* `EntryPattern` - pattern used to split data into name/value pairs.
 It should define two RegEx groups named `key` and `value` used to map data contained values to name/value pair. **NOTE:** this parameter takes preference on `FieldDelim` and `ValueDelim` parameters.
   (Optional)